 The following communication strategies can help you spice up your pitch.

-If you’re associated with any big brands, have any celebrity customers or investors, influencer endorsements, or can weave social proof into what you say, you can really raise some eyebrows.
+If you’re associated with any big brands, have any celebrity customers or investors, have any influencer endorsements, or can weave social proof into what you say, you can really raise some eyebrows.

 Include concrete numbers

-Logos—stats, hard numbers and any appeal to logic—is one of the three pillars of persuasion.
-How many units have you sold or funding have you secured?
+Stats and hard numbers appeal to any logic.
+How many units have you sold or how much funding have you secured?
+What’s your customer acquisition rate?
 Significant numbers add an extra layer of credibility to your pitch.

 Explain your product through an analogy